ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ## Tournament schedule

-*this might change depending on the number of incoming registrations.*
+*The schedule might change depending on the number of incoming registrations.*

 | Event | Timestamp |
 | --: | :-- |